 - 5 GHz Wi-Fi network

 The app that makes this all possible is OneCast.
 OneCast isn't free — for iOS users, it costs $11.99.
-But for Android users, you can try the app for free while it's in beta.
+But for Android users, you can try the app with a 14-day free trial.

 Installing OneCast app on iOS is simple, just head to the App Store using the link below and buy the app.
-But if you're on Android, OneCast Beta isn't on the official Play Store yet, so you'll need to make sure your phone is set to allow sideloading.
+But if you're on Android, OneCast isn't on the Play Store, so you'll need to make sure your phone is set to allow sideloading.
 Once done, download the APK from the link below, then tap the Download complete notification and press "Install" when prompted.

 Once installed, you need to configure your Xbox to allow for remote streaming.
 Turn on your Xbox and select the Xbox button to bring up the side menu.
 Navigate to the gear icon, then choose "Settings."
 Scroll down to "Preferences," then select "Xbox app connectivity."